 Mobile alerts include any mobile alerts services we offer and any service messages we may send to your mobile phone or other devices.

 1. Charges for mobile alerts

 1.1 We won’t charge you for sending mobile alerts.
-We’re not responsible for any charges imposed by your mobile operator.
+We’re not responsible for any charges imposed by your mobile operator or app provider.

 2. Accuracy of mobile alerts

 2.1 The mobile alerts you receive are accurate when our systems create them.
 The details of funds available in your accounts and the status of any other information provided may change before and after you receive them.